 (i) SEBB health plan coverage will be the same as the subscriber's effective date;

-(ii) Supplemental dependent life or AD&D insurance, if elected, will be effective the first day of the month following the date the contracted vendor receives the required form or approves the enrollment.
+(ii) Supplemental dependent life insurance or AD&D insurance, if elected, will be effective the first day of the month following the date the contracted vendor receives the required form or approves the enrollment.
 A newly born child must be at least fourteen days old before supplemental dependent life insurance or AD&D insurance coverage is effective.

 (b) During the annual open enrollment.
 SEBB health plan coverage begins January 1st of the following year;